MohitBhanawat/Selenium_Automation_Agent/javascript/node/selenium-webdriver/README.md

 ## Node Support Policy

-Each version of selenium-webdriver will support the latest _semver-minor_ version of the [LTS] and stable Node releases.
+Each version of automationAgent-webdriver will support the latest _semver-minor_ version of the [LTS] and stable Node releases.
 All _semver-major_ & _semver-minor_ versions between the LTS and stable release will have "best effort" support.
 Following a Selenium release, any _semver-minor_ Node releases